-What inspired you to join Ada?
+What inspired you to join us?

 Did we make a good first impression?

 Yeah, it was pretty exciting to arrive.
 To get a good start, I prepared myself the night before.
 I wrote down some topics I wanted to talk about, information about Ada, and how to overcome my sometimes socially awkward behavior.
-And, to my surprise that really helped.
+To my surprise that really helped.
 My first day was great, and I talked to a lot of new people.

 What were you most excited to do on your first day?